rsksmart/btc-transaction-helper/README.md

 > node samples/conversion.js

-**Note:** These samples require a running bitcoin instance to connect to.
-Each file contains the configuration that should be updated to point to the running bitcoin instance (except for 'conversion').
+**Note:** These samples (except for 'conversion') require a running bitcoin instance to connect to.
+Update `samples/config.js` with the proper configuration.